rodrigoricky/jsflake/README.md

 **jsFlake** is a personalized and was originally planned for closed-source, but I have decided to make it open-source.
 So, what is jsFlake? jsFlake is a Discord Bot that was for being my personal assistant, since I use Discord a lot, I have decided to make a bot that can assist me with my daily life by arranging my schedule, and even handle my API that is also for everyone!

-## 💡 Deployment

-Deployment is not currently in use

 ## 💻 Built with

 - TypeScript
 - JavaScript
 - MongoDB

-## 🍃 How to Setup

-`Repository is currently on work-in-progress`

 ## 👨‍💻 Developed By